persnoid/LinkedInResumeBuilder/python/README.md

 - API key validation
 - Network error recovery
 - JSON parsing validation
-- Automatic fallback to regex parsing
 - Detailed error messages and logging
+- Service availability checks

 ## Integration

-The frontend automatically detects AI parsing availability and uses it when possible.
-The parsing method is indicated in the API response, allowing the frontend to show users which method was used.
+The frontend automatically detects AI parsing availability and requires it for operation.
+The parsing method is indicated in the API response.

+## Requirements

+- Python 3.8+
+- OpenAI API key
+- PyMuPDF for PDF text extraction
+- Flask for API server
+- LangChain for text processing

 ## Future Enhancements